boeni-industries/aico/docs/frontend/frontend_architecture_overview.md

 Flutter's single codebase provides identical functionality across desktop, mobile, and web platforms while respecting platform-specific UI conventions and capabilities.

 ### 📈 Progressive Disclosure
-Information and complexity are revealed gradually based on user needs.
+Information and complexity are revealed gradually based on user needs and context.
+Primary actions are immediately visible, while advanced features are discoverable through natural exploration.
 Error messages focus on user impact first, with technical details available on demand.

-UI complexity scales with user expertise and context.
+### 🔍 System Transparency
+Users always understand what the system is doing and its current state without cognitive overload.
+Long-running operations show clear progress indicators, system constraints are communicated contextually, and overall system health is visible through subtle status indicators.

 ### 🔮 Optimistic Updates
 User actions immediately update the interface for instant feedback while operations complete in the background.
 Failed operations are handled gracefully with clear recovery options, maintaining user confidence and workflow continuity.